 If we know that negotiation is one of the most important skills for success, then the question becomes, “How do I get better at it?”
 It’s a skill that takes years to become expert at, but the good news it is something there are ample opportunities to practise in everyday life.
 Here are a few ideas to get you started:

-- go to link Remove time pressure – Applying time pressure is a common tactic used by salespeople to force a transaction.
+- web Remove time pressure – Applying time pressure is a common tactic used by salespeople to force a transaction.
 It is also often used in organisations to pressure decision making.
 Ask for more time – it allows you to ask more questions and understand the value of the negotiation in more detail.

 - Walk away – The ability to walk away is very important.
 In the heat of the moment we often get carried away with wanting to conclude the negotiation.
 Know your limits and practise walking away if you are not successful.
 As you do this over and over again, your cues become innate – you no longer have to think about it, you feel it.
 This also stops you from making bad deals for yourself and your organisation.